UKCloud/documentation/articles/vmware/vmw-how-create-static-route.md

 ---
 title: How to create a static route
-description: Shows how to configure static routing within vCloud Director
+description: Shows how to configure static routing within the vCloud Director/VMware Cloud Director Tenant Portal
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer: lthangarajah
+reviewer: shighmoor
-lastreviewed: 21/06/2019
+lastreviewed: 18/09/2020

 toc_rootlink: How To
 toc_sub1: